All you need to get into UK Universities to study degrees in The Built Environment or Construction

 How am I assessed?

-You are assessed through tutor-assessed coursework throughout your Diploma, there are no exams.
+You are assessed through tutor-assessed coursework throughout your Diploma, including two exams that will be conducted as virtual meetings.
 Our assessments have been both internally and externally verified, meaning that they have been checked to make sure they are consistent, fair and robust.
 Importantly, they give everybody the same opportunities to succeed.
 Our internal verification process is rigorous and thorough, ensuring that every tutor is marking, grading and giving formative and developmental feedback in line with our exacting standards.

 How long will it take?

-Because our Access to HE Diplomas fit into your life rather than the other way around, you can decide how long you'd like to study your Diploma for.
-They require an estimated 600 hours of study.
-On average an Access to HE Diploma takes 9 months, but you can complete in 6 months or study for longer if you wish to.
+Because our Advanced British International Diplomas fit into your life rather than the other way around, you can decide how long you'd like to study your Diploma for.
+On average an Advanced British International Diploma takes 9 to 12 months, but you can complete in 6 months or study for longer if you wish to.

 When can I complete?

-Just like starting, when you complete is up to you.
-The only deadlines that are in place are those set by yourself, and are usually based on when you hope to start university.
+When you complete is up to you.
+The only deadlines that are in place are those set by yourself, and are usually based on when you aim to start university.
 To start university in September you would aim for June moderation; to start university in February/March you would aim for November moderation.

 What are my future prospects?

 An Advanced British International Diploma opens doors for every student.
 Whether you decide to use it to gain entry to university or not, it will improve your career prospects.
 You gain so much by studying an Advanced British International Diploma online: it teaches you skills that will make you stand out.
 From organisational skills and time management, to the ability to self-direct and research independently - you will be capable of things you hadn't previously thought possible.